-(j) Financial assets
+(i) Financial assets

-Financial assets are classified as loans and receivables.
+Financial assets other than investments in subsidiaries, are loans and receivables.
 Management determines the classification of its financial assets on initial recognition depending on the purpose for which the financial assets were acquired and, where allowed and appropriate, re-evaluates this designation at every reporting date.